 - 1. Distribution of ions - a.
-Membrane ion channels, formed by proteins, may be always open or sometimes open and sometimes closed. - b.
-Potassium ions pass more readily through resting neuron cell membranes than do sodium and calcium ions. - c.
-A high concentration of sodium ions is on the outside of the membrane, and a high concentration of potassium ions is on the inside. - 2.
-Resting potential - a.
+Membrane ion channels, formed by proteins, may be always open or sometimes open and sometimes closed. - Potassium ions pass more readily through resting neuron cell membranes than do sodium and calcium ions. - c.
+A high concentration of sodium ions is on the outside of the membrane, and a high concentration of potassium ions is on the inside.

+2. Resting potential

+- a.
 Large numbers of negatively charged ions, which cannot diffuse through the cell membrane, are inside the cell. - b.
-In a resting cell, more positive ions leave the cell than enter it, so the inside of the cell membrane develops a negative charge with respect to the outside. - 3.
-Local potential changes - a.
+In a resting cell, more positive ions leave the cell than enter it, causing the inside of the cell membrane to develop a negative charge with respect to the outside.

+3. Local potential changes

+- a.
 Stimulation of a membrane affects its resting potential in a local region. - b.
 The membrane is depolarized if it becomes less negative; it is hyperpolarized if it becomes more negative. - c.
 Local potential changes are graded and subject to summation. - d.
-Reaching threshold potential triggers an action potential. - 4.
-Action potentials - a.
-At threshold, sodium channels open and sodium ions diffuse inward, depolarizing the membrane.
+Reaching threshold potential triggers an action potential.

+4. Action potentials

-- b.
-Slightly later, potassium channels open and potassium ions diffuse outward, repolarizing the membrane. - c.
+- a.
+At threshold, sodium channels open and sodium ions diffuse inward, depolarizing the membrane. - At almost the same time, potassium channels open and potassium ions diffuse outward, repolarizing the membrane. - c.
 This rapid change in potential is an action potential. - d.
-Many action potentials can occur before active transport reestablishes the original resting potential. - e.
-The propagation of action potentials along a nerve fiber is an impulse. - 5.
-All-or-none response - a.
-A nerve impulse is an all-or-none response.
-If a stimulus of threshold intensity is not applied to an axon, an action potential is not generated. - b.
-All the impulses conducted on an axon are the same. - 6.
-Refractory period - a.
-The refractory period is a brief time following passage of a nerve impulse when the membrane is unresponsive to an ordinary stimulus. - b.
-During the absolute refractory period, the membrane cannot be stimulated; during the relative refractory period, the membrane can be stimulated with a high-intensity stimulus. - 7.
-Impulse conduction - a.
+Active transport reestablishes and maintains the original concentrations of ions across the cell membrane. - e.
+The propagation of action potentials along a nerve fiber is also called impulse conduction.

+5. All-or-none response

+- a.
+An action potential is an all-or-none response.
+An action potential is generated if a stimulus of threshold intensity is applied to an axon. - b.
+All the impulses conducted on an axon are the same strength.

+6. Refractory period

+- a.
+The refractory period is a brief time during the passage of an impulse when the membrane is unresponsive to an ordinary stimulus. - b.
+During the absolute refractory period, the membrane cannot respond to a stimulus; during the relative refractory period, the membrane can respond to a high-intensity stimulus.

+7. Impulse conduction

+- a.
 An unmyelinated axon conducts impulses that travel over its entire surface. - b.
 A myelinated axon conducts impulses that travel from node to node. - c.
 Impulse conduction is more rapid on myelinated axons with large diameters.

-10.7 SYNAPTIC TRANSMISSION (PAGE 371)
+10.7 SYNAPTIC TRANSMISSION (PAGE 378)